Semka572/server/README.md

 # Starting servers

-To start both front and back servers you will use only 1 command, which is npm run dev.
-Make sure you are in /server directory, NOT in client.
+To start both front and back servers  use only 1 command, which is " npm run dev " .
+Make sure the current working directory is  /server , NOT client directory.

-They both start concurrently and after it starts a tab will be opened in your browser.
+Both servers start concurrently, and after it starts, a new tab will be opened in browser.

 # Usage

-After you start both servers, you will have a tab with address localhost:3000 , to authenticate with google use path localhost:3000/auth/google, you will be transfered to google auth flow.
+After starting both servers, a new tab with address localhost:3000 will pop out in browser, to authenticate with google use path localhost:3000/auth/google, to transfer to google auth flow.
 To authenticate via Git, use /auth/github

 To check current user, use /api/current_user
 To log out of current user, use /api/logout